Last updated: March 27, 2021

 Located halfway along the Rose Bay to Watsons Bay walk, Milk Beach is the perfect spot to spend a relaxing Sunday afternoon.

-Being such a small strip of sand, there are no cafes or shower facilities at the beach.
+Because it’s such a small strip of sand, there are no cafes or shower facilities at the beach.
 Nielsen Park and Shark Beach a bit further north do have these amenities if you need them.

 There are picnic tables located in the Strickland House parkland right behind the beach though, so it’s a good idea to bring your own food with you.
 Dogs and loud music unfortunately are not allowed at Milk Beach.

 Milk Beach is also a great (and free) vantage point for the famous Sydney NYE fireworks.
 With the CBD skyline and Harbour Bridge in front of you, the views are pretty good.